 (4) If all else fails, you can grind up the tablet with the back of a spoon (or use the powdered vitamins) and mix it in with his regular food.

 Please remember that NO supplement can make up for poor nutrition.
 All dogs require daily exercise, available fresh water, high quality nutrition, basic companion obedience training, and love to thrive.
 Of all of these requirements, it seems that good food is often the most difficult for owners to supply.
-Please, please do your own research and feed your dog the best food you can - it truly will have a huge impact on your dog's quality of life!
+Please, please do your own research, using reputable sources of information and feed your dog the best food you can - it truly will have a huge impact on your dog's quality of life!
 Do not just take the word of the salesperson in a "big box" store (99.9% of them have no clue about pet nutrition & just repeat whatever the latest sales rep said at that day's morning meeting) and please do not assume nice packaging equates to good quality food.
 Good marketing is no substitute for good nutrition!
-We offer some excellent food options that Amazon will deliver to your door on our "shop with us" for dog food page.
 I also recommend that everyone go to www.dogfoodadvisor.com to start their research and sign up to receive email notices of pet food and treat recalls.